oqyh/cs2-Private-Plugins/cs2-Say-Sound-GoldKingZ/README.md

 	//==========================
 	//        Options
 	//==========================
+	// "Hide_It_And_ShowThisOnlyForFlags": "@css/root,@css/vip" //Only These Flags Show Menu/NoMenu OR SubMenu
 	// "Flags": "@css/root,@css/vip" //Only These Can Access The Emote
 	// "Sound_Name": "Hi :D" //This Will Be {1} Used ShortCut In Lang
 	// "Hook_Radio": "cheer", //Hook This Sound Into Player Radio [Example: coverme,takepoint,holdpos,regroup,followme,takingfire,go,fallback,sticktog,getinpos,stormfront,report,roger,enemyspot,needbackup,sectorclear,inposition,reportingin,getout,negative,enemydown,sorry,cheer,compliment,thanks,go_a,go_b,needrop,deathcry]